AhmedSolimann/Console-Store-Website-using-WordPress/README.md

 # Console-Store-Website-using-WordPress
-This is an online store which allow you to order any console such as PlayStation, XBOX or ,Nintendo.
+This is an online store which allows you to order any console such as PlayStation, XBOX or, Nintendo.

-You can also order console accessories such as sterring wheel,games, etc.
+You can also order console accessories such as steering wheel,games, etc.

 The website is working probably and you can actually place an order and it would appar in your dashboard.